gntlmnoffice/archlinux-guide/settings.md

 - Install `grub-customizer` and run it with `sudo` to customize grub

 #### XSecureLock
-This section explains how to set up *xsercurelock* as a locker with a custom saver, and *xset* with *xss-lock* to automatically trigger the locker.
+This section explains how to set up *xsercurelock* with *xset* with *xss-lock* to automatically trigger the it.

 - Install `xss-lock` and `xsercurelock`.
 - Create the file `~/bin/locker` to configure and start `xsercurelock`